 It is important to know that you won't find many native birds floating around neighbourhood gardens, or even throughout the majority of mainland New Zealand.
 Most only manage to survive within the safety predator controlled areas, in fenced sanctuaries and on offshore islands.
 Deforestation and introduced predators such as Possums, Rats and Stoats are making survival extremely tough for the native wildlife of New Zealand, so predator proof sanctuaries are a haven for birds to live and help re-establish populations of our most vulnerable birds.

-Most New Zealanders don't know much about our most rare birds, and Melissa's aim is to raise a little bit of awareness of the lesser known birds by sharing photographs and information about them on social media.
+Most New Zealanders don't know much about our most rare birds, and Melissa's aim is to raise a little bit of awareness of the lesser known birds by sharing her art, photographs and information about them on social media.

 All Bird Plus Bird goods are hand made using the most eco-friendly materials and processes available.